arexbold/TripleBondChallenge/README.md

 - You can freely use drain moves (Giga Drain, Drain Punch, etc) because their drain amount have been lowered to 20%.

 ### Banned Abilities
-- Pickup is banned and taken out of the randomization.
+- Pickup is banned and taken out of the randomization because enemy mons can't benefit from it.
+- Poison Heal is banned.

 ### Banned Moves
 - Rest, Spore, and Pain Split.